Dragon Age II: Critical reception

 Reused assets and the game being set entirely in Kirkwall were criticized.
 Some critics felt the game confined players to a very small city.
 Steimer felt the rich lore featured in the game was wasted.
 McCormick felt the small world helped players become more thoroughly engaged in it, able to understand its culture and politics due to its small scale.
 Sharkey called certain areas in the game "carbon-copy dungeon crawls", and was disappointed by the excessive reuse of areas.
 Neigher added that the backtracking featured in the game gave the impression it was more linear than its predecessor.
 Juba felt the game's locations were "painfully limited", and players would get tired of them after a while.
 Leray criticized the assets for being "bland", saying that reusing them made the issue even worse.
-Like Juba, he felt that locations would become "stale" as players progress, and that the city has too few people of interest or missions for players to complete.
+Like Juba, he felt that locations would become "stale" as players progress and that the city has too few people of interest or missions for players to complete.

-Players reaction

-Before the game's release, players of the original game were worried the sequel would be streamlined like Mass Effect.
+Before the game's release, players of Dragon Age: Origins were worried the sequel would be streamlined like Mass Effect.
 Head writer David Gaider assured fans of Origins this was not the case.
-While BioWare expected fan criticism over the drastic changes implemented in the sequel, they were surprised by the widespread backlash from players.
-EA acknowledged the game's negative reception among fans, saying that they "lost some [Origins] fans" with the game's release.
-Players were divided over Dragon Age II.
-Most of their criticism was directed at the game's wave-based enemies, excessively reused environments, and the lack of origin choices.
+While BioWare expected fan criticism over the changes implemented in the sequel, they were surprised by the polarized response from players.
+EA acknowledged the game's reception among fans, saying that they "lost some [Origins] fans" with the game's release.
+Much of the player criticism was directed at the game's reusing of environments and the single city setting.

+The Academy of Interactive Arts & Sciences nominated Dragon Age II for "Outstanding Achievement in Connectivity" at the 15th Annual Interactive Achievement Awards.

 Controversies

 A BioWare employee was caught posting as a consumer on Metacritic.
 The employee, Chris Hoban, gave the game score of 10/10.
 An EA representative responded after much online controversy saying it is normal for people who work on a game to like and support it, though it is unclear if Hoban acted on his own or at the behest of the company.

 The game was criticized for allegedly using SecuROM digital rights management software, though BioWare refuted the allegations and added they merely used a release date checker (made by the company that produced SecuROM) that deletes itself after the game is released.

-In early 2011, shortly after the release of Dragon Age II, one player made a forum post on Bioware's then-active social forums expressing their distaste for unwanted homosexual advances, and asked for a much bigger focus on straight male gamers as well as an option to remove homosexual content.
+In early 2011, shortly after the release of Dragon Age II, one player made a forum post on BioWare's then-active social forums expressing their distaste for unwanted homosexual advances, and asked for a much bigger focus on straight male gamers as well as an option to remove homosexual content.
 Gaider replied by saying the game is designed to be inclusive and for everyone, and that making romances for both sexes was less costly than creating new ones.